adelatour11/androidtvbackground/README.md

         - for Plex check this article on how to find your plex token https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/
         - for TMDB create an account and get you api key here there https://www.themoviedb.org/settings/api
         - for Trakt create your account and go there https://trakt.tv/oauth/applications to create an app and retrieve your client id
+        - for Jellyfin, specify your API token and server URL
 - As you run one of the script it will create a new folder and add the images automatically.
 - Each time the scripts will run it will delete the content of the folder and create new images
 - if you want to edit the overlay and background image I have included the source file as a vector format